grimto/GradyHillhouseGarduino/README.md

+# GarduinoApp
+This is another version of the GradyHillhouse where the data is stored in a local server instead of an SD card, This porject consist of a webapp that receives the data from the server and send commands to the arduino card depending on the values received.

+Content: GarduinoApp.ino: the code of the arduino card
+	 WebApp folder contains the application, to run clone the directory and run npm install to download the dependencies

 # Introduction
 Gardening in the modern age means making things more complicated and arduous, with electrons, bits, and bytes.
 Behold: the garduino.
 My brother got me an arduino microcontroller board for Christmas, which to me was a solution looking for a problem.
 I finally found the problem: fresh herbs are expensive at the grocery store.
 But apparently not as expensive as adding a bunch of sensors and electronics to your garden.